Princess Cecilie of Greece and Denmark: Titular Grand Duchess of Hesse and by Rhine

 In 1937, Cecilie became pregnant again.
 At the same time, the health of her father-in-law, Grand Duke Ernest Louis, deteriorated sharply.
 Suffering from lung cancer, the former ruler hoped to live long enough to attend the wedding of his second son, Louis, to Hon.
 Margaret Campbell Geddes, scheduled to take place in London on 23 October 1937.

-However, the Grand Duke died a few days before the ceremony, on 9 October, making Georg Donatus the new head of House of Hesse-Darmstadt.
+However, the Grand Duke died a fortnight before the ceremony, on 9 October, making Georg Donatus the new head of House of Hesse-Darmstadt.
 Under these circumstances, the marriage of Prince Louis was postponed to 20 November, in order to give his family time to organize the funeral of Ernest Louis, which took place on 12 October.

 Death

-With Prince Louis' wedding approaching, Cecilie and her family went to Frankfurt on 16 November 1937 to get on board a plane of the Belgian company Sabena which was to take them to London, via a stopover in Ostend where it was planned to pick up two other passengers.
+With Prince Louis' wedding approaching, Cecilie and her family went to Frankfurt on 16 November 1937 to board a plane of the Belgian company Sabena which was to take them to London, via a stopover in Ostend where it was planned to pick up two other passengers.
 The small group, which consisted of Cecilie (eight months pregnant), Georg Donatus, their two sons Ludwig (aged 6) and Alexander (aged 4) and the Dowager Grand Duchess Eleonore, was accompanied by Baron Joachim von Riedesel, chosen by Louis to be his witness, and Alice Hahn.
 According to Philip Eade, Cecilie hated taking the plane and she always dressed in black when she made a trip like this.

 The journey started under normal weather conditions, but a thick fog developed as the plane approached the North Sea.
 Despite the poor visibility, the pilot followed the flight plan and attempted to land at Ostend-Steene airport.
 However, during the maneuver, the aircraft struck the chimney of a factory, causing the destruction of a wing and an engine of the aircraft.
 It then crashed against the roof of a building, before being thrown several metres away and catching fire.
-The accident caused the immediate death of all passengers including a newborn baby whom Cecilie seemed to have given birth to in the middle of the flight.
+The accident caused the immediate death of all passengers, including a newborn baby whom Cecilie seemed to have given birth to during the flight.